Skip to main content

 Step 4

-If you think about this like a phone call, the abstraction is: caller identity first, tool access second.
+Think of it like a phone call: caller identity first, tool access second.

-Each external agent installation gets its own BuildOS-issued bearer token.
+Each tool gets its own BuildOS-issued bearer token.
 BuildOS stores only the hash.
+Rotate or revoke any time.

 Available in v1